You will be able to:

 Now click on the "Search" button in orange on the right.

-You should retrieve over ten thousand entries.
+You should retrieve over fifteen thousand entries.
 This is way too many articles to sort through!
 What can we do to get our search down to a manageable level?

 We need to think of another keyword to add, a concept or idea we are missing that will help you narrow your search and refine your research question.